remmsrt/remmsrt.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
-I am currently a Research Intern at Okinawa Institute of Science and Technology (OIST), Japan, supervised by Prof. Makoto Yamada.
+I am currently a PhD student at [CERMICS](https://cermics-lab.enpc.fr) and [BNP Paribas CIB](https://cib.bnpparibas), under the supervision of [Julien Guyon](https://cermics.enpc.fr/~guyon//), [Grégoire Loeper](https://www.linkedin.com/in/gregoire-loeper-7252bb6/) and [Loucas Pillaud-Vivien](https://thebiglouloup.github.io/loucaspillaudvivien/).
+Before starting my PhD, I completed a research internship at [OIST](https://www.google.com/search?client=safari&rls=en&q=oist&ie=UTF-8&oe=UTF-8), Okinawa, Japan, supervised by Prof. Makoto Yamada.

 I recently graduated with a Master’s degree in Quantitative Finance ([M2MO](https://masterfinance.math.univ-paris-diderot.fr)) from ENSAE Paris and Université Paris Cité, where I also conducted a research internship at Capital Fund Management ([CFM](https://www.cfm.com)).
 Prior to that, I obtained a Master’s degree in Applied Mathematics and Data Science from Université Paris Cité, and a Bachelor's degree in applied mathematics and computer science from Université Gustave Eiffel.